sbelhareth3/ulna_tool_V2/README.md

 # Ulna Length Tool

-This is a tool used for the conversion of ulnar length to standing height.
+This is a tool used for the conversion of ulnar length to a predicting standing height and predicted normal pulmonary function.
 Many of the inputs necessary for this computation are not found in a FHIR profile, and thus must be manually input by the physician.

+A future iteration of the app would allow for clinicians to

 Finding a means by which to store relevant information, such as ulnar length, in observation resources as free-text CodeableConcepts, and upload it to a FHIR server is the next major task necessary for this application.